Lewis Hamilton posts cryptic response to Fernando Alonso after reported Max Verstappen comparison

 Lewis Hamilton posted a photo on social media on Saturday in an apparent cryptic response to comments from Fernando Alonso; the Spaniard was reported to have told Dutch media that he believes Max Verstappen's F1 titles are "worth more" than Hamilton's

-Lewis Hamilton posted a cryptic response on social media following a report that claimed Fernando Alonso had said Max Verstappen's championships were worth more than the Brit's.
+Lewis Hamilton said he has "tried to be really respectful" of Fernando Alonso, after posting a cryptic response on social media following a report that claimed the Spaniard had questioned the value of his former team-mate's titles.

-The Spanish driver, formerly Hamilton's team-mate at McLaren, was quoted in the Dutch newspaper, De Telegraaf, as saying Verstappen's titles were of greater value due to the more competitive nature of the seasons in which the Dutchman triumphed.
+Alonso, formerly Hamilton's team-mate at McLaren, was quoted in the Dutch newspaper, De Telegraaf, as saying Max Verstappen's titles were of greater value due to the more competitive nature of the seasons in which the Dutchman triumphed.

 Verstappen recently sealed his second successive drivers' championship with four races to spare, after edging out seven-time champion Hamilton last season in controversial circumstances after a titanic battle to claim his maiden title.